How do I apply to TCC’s Dietetic Technician A.A.S. program?

 Bonus points are assigned based on the following criteria:

-- Work or volunteer experience in the field of dietetics and healthcare within the last
+- Work or volunteer experience in the field of dietetics and health care within the last 7 years

 - Only verified experience within the last 7 years will be awarded bonus points